Florida Panthers limit non-U.S. residents from buying Maple Leafs playoff road tickets

 This isn’t the first time an NHL organization has tried to restrict fans of the visiting team from buying a ticket.

-Back in 2013, the Ottawa Senators offered fans extra tickets to upcoming home games against the Leafs and the Canadiens for 15 per cent off – as long as the tickets weren’t resold to non-Sens fans.
+Back in 2013, the Ottawa Senators offered fans extra tickets to upcoming home games against the Leafs and the Canadiens for 15 per cent off – as long as the tickets weren’t resold to non-Sens fans.@ctvnewstoronto Toronto Maple Leaf fans hoping to make a trip down south to catch a playoff game against the Florida Panthers have been banned from purchasing second round series tickets after Ticketmaster restricted its sale to residents of the United States. #ctvnews #ctvnewstoronto #toronto #ctvtoronto #news #explore #foryou #fyp #ontario #canada #gta #torontomapleleafs #mapleleafs #nhl #icehockey #hockey #leafs #leaffans #floridapanthers #florida #nhlplayoffs #newstiktok #sports #ticketmaster #sportstiktok ♬ original sound - ctvnewstoronto

 That decision was brought on, at least in part, by the strong showing of Leafs fans that travelled east for their rivals’ home games, and added a strong blue-and-white contingent to the former Scotiabank Place’s red and black.